How and When to Use the French Gerund, Explained

-First of all, if you’re dizzy just looking at the list of grammatical terms in the first line of this post, you can take a moment to refresh your memory on the French grammar terms and rules that you do know.
-Then prime your mind with a few tips for learning French grammar.
+If you’re dizzy just looking at the list of grammatical terms in the first line of this post, you can take a moment to refresh your memory on the French grammar terms and rules that you do know.

-Feeling a little better now?
-Ready to start diving into French -ing verbs?
+Ready to start diving into French –ing verbs?
+Let’s start from the top.

 What Is a Gerund?